AltriusRS/Curio/README.md

 - `GET`
 - `POST`
 - `DELETE`
+Curio also supports the following HTTP methods:
+- `OPTIONS`
+- `HEAD`

 It also supports CORS request moderation.
-It performs a preflight request to the requested resource to ensure that the request can go ahead
+It performs a preflight request to the requested resource to ensure that the request can go ahead .

-This library also supports automatic https upgrading.
+This library also supports automatic HTTPS upgrading.

 In a future version, all of these features will be configurable, for example you could disable CORS blocking for that request, or you could force the client to use TCP instead of TLS.